 This type of arrhythmia is more common in infants and young people.
 It is also more likely to occur in women, anxious young people, and people who are extremely tired (fatigued).
 People who drink a lot of coffee or alcohol or who are heavy smokers also have a greater risk.

 Atrial fibrillation is a fast, irregular rhythm where single muscle fibers in your heart twitch or contract.
-According to the National Institutes of Health (NIH), about 2.2 million Americans have atrial fibrillation.
 It is a main cause of stroke, especially among elderly people.
 Atrial fibrillation may cause blood to pool in the heart's upper chambers.
 The pooled blood can lead to the formation of clumps of blood called blood clots.
 A stroke can occur if a blood clot travels from the heart and blocks a smaller artery in the brain (a cerebral artery).
-About 15% of strokes happen in people with atrial fibrillation.

 For this reason, many patients with atrial fibrillation need antiplatelet therapy.
 These medicines can prevent blood clots from forming and causing a stroke.